dendorferpatrick/QuoVadis/README.md

 </center>

 ### Results for MOT20
 In this experiment, we use the baseline tracker trained on MOT17 and evaluate the performance of ByteTrack on the MOT20 training dataset.
 To re-run the evaluation, run ```bash run_MOT20.sh```.
+The numbers in () refer to the changes compared to the results of input baseline tracker.
 <center>
         <table>
                 <thead>